Consumer Staples · FY2025 10‑K ↗ KO · NYSE

 Wikipedia history · XBRL financial data

-Coca-Cola does not make most of the drinks you buy at a store.
-Instead, it makes the secret recipe — a concentrated flavoring called a beverage concentrate — and sells that to independent bottlers around the world.
-Those bottlers add water and sweeteners, fill cans and bottles, and deliver the finished drinks to shops and restaurants.
-Coca-Cola collects money every time a bottler buys concentrate, and again every time it sells finished beverages through its own bottling operations.
-With 2.2 billion servings consumed every single day across more than 200 countries, the machine runs constantly.
+Coca-Cola does not make the drinks you buy at a store.
+It makes the secret flavoring, called concentrate, and sells it to independent bottling companies around the world.
+Those bottlers add water and sweeteners, put the liquid in cans and bottles, and deliver it to shops and restaurants.
+Coca-Cola collects money each time a bottler buys more concentrate, which happens constantly because people drink beverages every single day.
+The company owns more than 500 brands, including Coca-Cola, Sprite, Fanta, Dasani, Powerade, fairlife, Costa coffee, and BODYARMOR, sold across more than 200 countries.
+Trademark Coca-Cola alone accounts for 47% of all the unit cases sold worldwide each year.
 The diagram below traces where the money goes.

-Five years of financial data tell a story of steady growth at the top, but pressure building underneath.
-Revenue climbed from $38.7 billion in 2021 to $47.9 billion in 2025 — a meaningful rise.
-Gross margins also improved, moving from roughly 60% in 2021 to over 61% in 2025, which means Coca-Cola kept more of each dollar it earned after paying for ingredients and production.
-Those two numbers suggest the core business is holding its ground.
+Five years of financial data tell a clear story about growth, but also about a sudden change in cash generation that deserves close attention.
+Revenue climbed steadily from $38.7 billion in 2021 to $47.9 billion in 2025.
+Gross margins also improved, rising from about 60% in 2021 to about 62% in 2025.
+Those numbers suggest the concentrate business is healthy and that price increases are sticking.

 2021